veksha/cuda_hotspots/README.md

 Note: You must click "Collect hotspots" to refresh the list, also it is refreshed on save file action.

+For filenames in the 'Git' panel item, plugin supports context menu with items:
+- Add
+- Unstage
+- Restore...
+- Diff head

 Author: Yuriy Balyuk, https://github.com/veksha
 License: MIT
+Icons: from Lazarus IDE project, free license.